oVirt/ovirt-site/source/integration/live.html.md

 ##### Problems/Bugs

--persistent storage is slow - bigger it gets - slower it is
+-persistent storage is slow - bigger it gets - slower it does

 -need to add all workarounds to ovirt code base.

+-currently working with selinux in permissive - problem running vms (sanlock)